takewiki/takewiki.github.io/_posts/2018-06-01-learnr package tutorial.markdown

 # package

 Check out the https://github.com/takewiki/learnr for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
-If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].
+If you have questions, you can ask t them on [Jekyll Talk][jekyll-talk].